 TRM is starting a bi-monthly skincare series with Ritika Jayaswal, founder & CEO of Nourish Mantra to answer all your skincare woes.
-Comment below on what you’d like for us to focus on and watch this space for more skincare articles.

 Following a proper skincare routine is an opportunity to notice changes within yourself.
 Clear skin does not always come from DNA; it’s an equal contribution to your daily lifestyle habits.
 There is a heterogeneous number of opinions on everything from how to use a cleanser, moisturizer, and serums to how to use sunscreen to protect skin from UV rays.
 In my opinion, you should know which ingredient in each skincare product will serve you & your skin the best.
 Follow a short skincare routine but do it religiously.
 Each skin-care routine is as unique and individual as the person following it and it can be intimidating a build one but keeping it simple and understanding what works for you can help you develop a process that pays off in the long run.